Alt text: A couple is sitting together, smiling while looking at a paint color swatch, with a ladder and painting supplies in the background.

 The Great Design Debate: Minimalism contra.
 Personality

 Can minimalism go too far?
 Some critics argue that ultra-minimalist homes sacrifice warmth for aesthetic superiority, likening certain spaces to “luxury hospital rooms.”
-Others keep that simplicity fosters tranquility and avoids the visual chaos of over-cluttered environments.
+Others maintain that simplicity fosters tranquility and avoids the visual chaos of over-cluttered environments.

 FAQs: Your Questions Answered